100 Notable alumni of

 -

-Lee Michael Zeldin is an American attorney, politician, and officer in the United States Army Reserve who has been serving as the 17th administrator of the Environmental Protection Agency since January 29, 2025.
+Lee Michael Zeldin is an American politician who has been serving as the 17th administrator of the Environmental Protection Agency (EPA) since January 29, 2025.
 A member of the Republican Party, he represented New York's 1st congressional district in the United States House of Representatives from 2015 to 2023.
 From 2011 to 2014, Zeldin served as a member of the New York State Senate from the 3rd Senate district.

 -